- How do I migrate my data to Roads and Highways?

-- Where can I get sample data to evaluate Roads and Highways?
+- Where can I get the HPMS capabilities of Roads and Highways?

-- What are the minimum system requirements for Roads and Highways for Server?
+- What are the minimum system requirements for Roads and Highways?

-- Can I cluster map services with the Roads and Highways for Server
+- Can I cluster map services with the Roads and Highways linear referencing capability?

 - Map services with external event tables are slow.
 Is there any way to boost performance?